MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 3. In the **TAB** menu, go to **Import > File**.
 Select to place this in the Geometry pane.

-   SCREEN SHOT GOES HERE: houdini-import-file
+   SCREEN SHOT GOES HERE: 2-houdini-import-file

 4. Double-click the center of the “file1” icon or press ‘I’ to drill down to the file selection part of this node.
 Select the “open floating file chooser” button and choose the file you want to import.

-   SCREEN SHOT GOES HERE: houdini-file-chooser
+   SCREEN SHOT GOES HERE: 3-houdini-file-chooser

 5. A file browser will pop up.
 Browse to the location of the file you need to import, select the file requiring reduction, and then select **Accept**.

-   SCREEN SHOT GOES HERE: houdini-select-file
+   SCREEN SHOT GOES HERE: 4-houdini-select-file

    The model appears in the viewport.

-   SCREEN SHOT GOES HERE: houdini-viewport
+   SCREEN SHOT GOES HERE: 5-houdini-viewport

 ## Decimate a 3D model

 To reach application-specific goals, you may need to decimate a 3D model.
 Decimation is the process of recomputing the surface polygons of the model to create a similar shape with less polygons.
 There is a reduction in visual fidelity when doing this, but also an increase in performance.
 The example images below show the difference between a high-quality model used for low-scene complexity on HoloLens, and a low-quality model used for high-scene complexity.

-SCREEN SHOT GOES HERE: houdini-decimation-overview
+SCREEN SHOT GOES HERE: 6-houdini-decimation-overview

 1. In the **Geometry** pane on the lower right, tap the Tab key to open the **TAB** menu again.

-   SCREEN SHOT GOES HERE: houdini-tab-menu
+   SCREEN SHOT GOES HERE: 7-houdini-tab-menu

 2. Select **Polygon > PolyReduce**, and then press Enter to select the PolyReduce node.
 Click beneath the **File** node to place it.

    A new node named **polyreduce1** appears in the **Geometry** window near the imported geometry node.

-   SCREEN SHOT GOES HERE: houdini-polyreduce1-node
+   SCREEN SHOT GOES HERE: 8-houdini-polyreduce1-node

 3. Select the bottom gray dot on the node of the imported geometry and drag a connection line to the leftmost top dot on the polyreduce1 node.
 A red arrow appears on the dot on the polyreduce1 node.

-   SCREEN SHOT GOES HERE: houdini-drag-geometry
+   SCREEN SHOT GOES HERE: 9-houdini-drag-geometry

 5. Select the center of the polyreduce1 node and look at the options available in the tab above the **Geometry** window.

-   SCREEN SHOT GOES HERE: houdini-polyreduce1-options
+   SCREEN SHOT GOES HERE: 10-houdini-polyreduce1-options

 6. Select the **Target** window and choose **Output Polygon Count**.
 This enables you to specify a polygon count that meets the desired polygon targets.

-   SCREEN SHOT GOES HERE: houdini-output-polygon-count
+   SCREEN SHOT GOES HERE: 11-houdini-output-polygon-count

 7. To see the results, make sure the polyreduce1 node is selected, and the **Template** (pink) and **Display** (blue) bars are filled by selecting each bar.

    The model changes to show much less detail.

-   SCREEN SHOT GOES HERE: houdini-changed-model
+   SCREEN SHOT GOES HERE: 12-houdini-changed-model

 There is some wiggle room with the polygon counts for use on mixed reality devices.
 You can use the **Number to keep** slider to fine-tune the look of the model.
 Experiment with this slider to get the look you like with the polygon count you need.